alijanbein/volume_change_open_cv/README.md

 - Special thanks to the developers and contributors of OpenCV, MediaPipe, and PyAutoGUI for their invaluable work in the open-source community.

 ---
-Please replace `https://your-image-url.com` with the URL of the image you want to use for the hand volume control.
-If you have the image locally, you can use relative paths to display the image in the README.
-Additionally, consider adding more details, such as setup instructions and potential improvements, based on your specific use case and audience.